-Barrel chair: Also known as a tub chair, a barrel chair has a round upholstered seat, with the arms forming a continuous line with the backrest.
+Barrel chair: Also known as a tub chair, a barrel chair has a round upholstered seat, and arms forming a continuous line with the backrest.

-Bas relief: A form of carving or moulding where the design projects out from the flat surface of the background.
+Bas relief: A form of carving or moulding in which the design projects out from the flat surface of the background.